-Figure 3-24: Pin assignment of M12 and 7/8 inch male and female connectors
+Figure 3-24: Pin assignment of M12 and 7/8 inch plug and socket connectors

 3.2.7.2 Direct cable connection

 The direct connection of PROFIBUS-MBP (PA) components does not differ from the direct connection of PROFIBUS DP/DP-IS components.
 Please refer to chapter 3.1.2.2.